 Our Website hosts various blogs, forums, wikis and other social media applications or services that allow you to share content with other users (collectively “Social Media Applications”).
 Importantly, any personal data that you contribute to these Social Media Applications can be read, collected and used by other users of the application.
 We have little or no control over these other users and, therefore, we cannot guarantee that any information that you contribute to any Social Media Applications will be handled in accordance with this privacy statement.

 Please note that some of the recipients of your personal data referenced above may be based in countries outside of the European Union whose laws may not provide the same level of data protection.
 In such cases, we will ensure that there are adequate safeguards in place to protect your personal data that comply with our legal obligations.
-Where the recipient is not a member of the Deloitte Network, the adequate safeguard might be a data transfer agreement with the recipient based on standard contractual clauses approved by the European Commission for transfers of personal data to third countries or the EU-US Privacy Shield.
+Where the recipient is not a member of the Deloitte Network, the adequate safeguard might be a data transfer agreement with the recipient based on standard contractual clauses approved by the European Commission for transfers of personal data to third countries.

 Further details of the transfers described above and the adequate safeguards used by Deloitte in respect of such transfers are also available from us by contacting our DPO at DataPrivacy@deloitte.lu.